Things to Do on the Big Island of Hawaii

 This isn’t really a destination per se, but Justin and I had an instance of travel nirvana here.

-We’d gone off on our own one afternoon to do the Pololu Valley hike.
-On our way to Waimea for dinner, we drove along Kohala Mountain Road, on the slopes of Kohala.
+We’d just done the Pololu Valley hike, and on our way to Waimea to meet the rest of the family for dinner, we drove along Kohala Mountain Road, on the slopes of Kohala.

 At higher elevation, it was cooler and wetter up there.
 Justin described it as “the Hawaii version of the Scottish highlands.”
 It was incredibly beautiful, and we stopped at a turnout in the road to watch the sunset.